bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 This makes the last pattern in the [Command Logger](command-logger.md) help possible, using an interceptor option to trigger the log.

 ### API

+#### CommandAttribute parse hints

+The followingw were added to the CommandAttribute to override AppSettings for the given command.

+* `IgnoreUnexpectedArguments` to override `AppSettings.IgnoreUnexpectedArguments`
+* `ArgumentSeparatorStrategy` to override `AppSettings.DefaultArgumentSeparatorStrategy`

 #### Console Write___ extension methods